matejsprogar/agitb/README.md

 ## C++ Implementation

 AGITB is implemented as a **header-only** library.
-It defines a templated `AGI::TestBed` class, which requires the user to provide two interacting component types:
+It defines a templated `TestBed<Cortex, Input>` class, which requires the user to provide two interacting component types:

+- **`Cortex`** – The core model under test.
+It accumulates internal state from past inputs and generates predictions of future inputs.
 - **`Input`** – A binary-encoded input sample representing signals from virtual sensors or actuators.
 Each input consists of multiple parallel 1-bit signals (channels) at a single point in time.
-- **`Cortex`** – The core model under test.
-It accumulates internal state from past inputs and generates predictions of future inputs.

 ---